Fort St. John Passive House

 - No VOC to be used

-This project is being certfied by the Passive House Insitute USA, short PHIUS.
+This project was certfied by the Passive House Insitute USA, short PHIUS.
 PHIUS is a nonprofit organization that provides building certification, training, education and research to promote implementation of Passive House Building Energy standard, as well as the design approach and techniques to accomplish that standard.